 The third party debt order instructs a third party, for example, a bank or building society, to pay the sum of the judgment debt to the creditor.
-The court application fee is £110.

 The main drawbacks to this form of enforcement are two-fold.
 Firstly, the creditor will have to know the bank account details and the amount in the bank.
 This can be obtained via an order for information, but the details may not always be up to date or complete.

 Secondly, the money has to be available at the time at which the order is enforced.
 If there is no money in the account at that point, then the creditor will have to apply for a new order or consider other enforcement options.

 The attachment of earnings order (AEO) may only be used against an individual debtor.
 For a consolidated attachment of earnings order, a fee of 10p for every £1, or part £1, of money paid into court is deducted from the money before it is paid out to the creditor.

 Although there are fixed deduction rates based on earnings, the debtor may request that the court set an amount repayable each month based on affordability, meaning that it could take a long time for the debt to be repaid.
 If the debtor loses their job, payments will stop until they find new employment.

 Once the AEO has been made, it is not permissible to use any other enforcement proceedings, so the AEO might be better considered after enforcement under a writ or warrant has been attempted first.